mhoush/crux-i686/README.md

 crux-i686
 =========

-i686 Ports overlay for CRUX
+Unofficial i686 Ports overlay for CRUX 3.2

+To use these ports, download the crux-i686.httpup file to /etc/ports and list it first in /etc/prt-get.conf's prtdir options.